jonhjelm/docs-and-training/code_examples/Java/skeleton_syncservice/README.md

 You can make changes to `test_service.py` to test other methods or other deployment locations.
 Rebuilding the container is not necessary after such changes.

+## Use this skeleton as a template
+When using this skeleton as a code template for other services, please make sure to follow the instructions for renaming the service found in the Java source code.

+Afterwards, also edit `Dockerfile` and update the name of the `.war` compiled package accordingly.

+## Modifying the Glassfish application server
+The Glassfish application server is pre-configured to run without problems in any deployment environment.
+Should you need to modify its configuration, edit the entrypoint script `docker_entrypoint.sh` and rebuild the container.

+Note that by default, Glassfish's admin-console port 4848 is _not_ exposed.
+If you need access to the admin console, edit `Dockerfile` accordingly, run the container with an additional `-p 4848:4848` port mapping, and grab the admin password from the container startup log.